What is Religious Abuse?

 - The Right to Legal Action: Civil legal action can be taken against individual abusers or institutions that fail to protect others, address possible or known risks, and properly supervise staff.
 Legal action includes filing for compensation of physical, psychological, and economic damages, and holding institutions responsible for damages accountable to prevent continued incidents of abuse.

-Experiencing abuse is traumatic and complex; and it can cause intense feelings of shame, guilt, and loneliness, but survivors have the right and the ability to seek justice.
-Know that you are not alone, and there are resources available to help you.
+Experiencing abuse is traumatic and complex, and it can cause intense feelings of shame, guilt, and loneliness, but survivors have the right and the ability to seek justice.
+Know that you are not alone and that there are resources available to help you.

 Report the Abuse